Test Connectivity to Remote Server

-Linked Servers in SQL Server allows you to query external databases, such as remote SQL Server instances, Oracle, ODBC or MS Access databases.
+Linked Servers in SQL Server allow you to query external databases, such as remote SQL Server instances, Oracle, ODBC or MS Access databases.

 The network information we’ll need is the server address (IP Address or FQDN) and port number.
 The SQL Server default port is 1433, so we just need the server address to test the connection using PowerShell’s Test-NetConnection cmdlet.